 The validity, enforceability and scope of protection of intellectual property in internet-related industries, particularly in China, are uncertain and still evolving.
 As we face increasing competition and as litigation becomes more common in China in resolving commercial disputes, we face a higher risk of intellectual property infringement claims.
 The Supreme People's Court of China promulgated a judicial interpretation on infringement of the right of dissemination through internet in December 2012.
 This judicial interpretation provides that the courts will require service providers to remove not only links or content that have been specifically mentioned in the notices of infringement from rights holders, but also links or content they "should have known" to contain infringing content.
 The interpretation further provides that where an internet service provider has directly obtained economic benefits from any content made available by an internet user, it has a higher duty of care with respect to internet users' infringement of third-party copyrights.
 This interpretation may subject us and other internet service providers to significant administrative burdens and litigation risks.
-See "Regulation-Regulation on Intellectual Property Rights."
-Interested parties may lobby for more robust intellectual property protection in jurisdictions in which we conduct business or may conduct business, and intellectual property protection in jurisdictions in which we conduct business or may conduct business, and intellectual property litigation and other such jurisdictions in which we conduct business or may conduct business, and intellectual property litigation and resources.
+See "Regulation-Regulation on Intellectual property Rights."
+Interseted parties may lobby for more robust intellectual property litigation may be expensive and time-consuming and could divert management attention and resources.
 If there is a successful claim of infringement, we may be required to discontinue the infringing activities, pay substantial fines and damages and/or seek royalty or license agreements that may not be available on commercially acceptable terms, if at all.
 Our failure to obtain the required licenses on a timely basis could harm our business.
-Any intellect effect on our business, reputation, financial condition or results of operations.
+Any intellectual property litigation and/or any negative publicity by third parties alleging our intellectual property litigation and allowerse effect on our business, reputation, financial condition or results of operations.
 To address the risks relating to intellectual property infringement, we may have to substantially modify, limit or, in extreme cases, terminate some of our services.
 Any of such changes could materially affect our users' experience and in turn have a material adverse impact on our business.